Online Course Certificates: What They Are, Benefits, & Examples

 - It provides an incentive to engage: having someone buy your course is one thing, but having them put in the work is another.
 It’s one of the biggest issues for course creators because as good as sales are, they don’t matter unless you’re having an impact on those you serve.
 A certificate can give your students the incentive to act and complete each lesson you give them.

-- It helps create a community: one of the big differences between a successful course and all the rest is that successful courses often have a strong community behind them.
-As well as you doing the teaching, you create a community where students help one another.
-A certificate can give your students ownership, build like-minded connections, and form a strong community that leads to new opportunities for you (a membership site, coaching program, mastermind…)
+- It helps create a community: successful courses often have a strong community behind them.
+As well as teaching, you create a community where students help one another.
+A certificate can give your students ownership, build like-minded connections, and form a strong community that leads to new opportunities for you.

 - It provides social proof for future sales: social proof plays an important role in marketing and sales.
 Having students that have successfully completed your course and now have a certificate to prove the fact creates social proof.
 Just having a certificate as an incentive is a great form of social proof, too.